Thomas-Walker-Lynch/project-enviroment/README.md

 This document explains how Thomas sets up his projects.

-A project is something that a group of people may work on simultaneously, or in series, while each does small tasks.
+A ‘project’ is something that a group of people may work on simultaneously, or in series, while each person does small tasks.
 Some tasks may be done in parallel, while others have dependencies.
 Specifically in this case we are talking about projects for developing software.

 ## Where code goes
 --------